Do You Have A Succession Plan?

-Many small business persons haven’t planned to make sure their companies stay in the family after they’re gone.
+Many small-business people in the greater Highland Village and Flower Mound area, and all over Texas, haven’t planned to make sure their companies stay in the family after they’re gone.
 Estate planning with an emphasis on succession can help prevent unwanted consequences upon the business owner’s passing.
-Not only does small business succession planning make sure that the right people inherit and manage your company, but it also helps minimize taxes.
+Not only does small-business succession planning make sure that the right people inherit and manage your company, but it also helps minimize taxes.

 Current Risk Management